Call (888) 883-2483

 The VA does not always give a Veteran the disability rating that they deserve.
 In addition, the VA sometimes denies a claim that should be approved.
 These inaccurate rulings do not mean that the VA is malicious or seeking to short-change Veterans.
 It does, however, mean that the VA is not perfect and that they can sometimes make a decision that does not accurately reflect the severity of a Veteran’s disability status.

-Contact Berry Law today to see how we can help you appeal a VA decision on your claim.
+Contact veterans lawyer at Berry Law Firm today to see how we can help you appeal a VA decision on your claim.